JOBPOWER Review: Features, Pricing, and Alternatives 2023

 - Construction companies that want to track employee location: JOBPOWER has a GPS location tracker and a map that allows field supervisors to track the location of their employees remotely.
-This featured helped it earn a spot in our article best construction accounting software.
+This feature helped it earn a spot in our best construction accounting software article.

-- Construction companies that want integrated job costing and accounting software: The program has a built-in job costing system that helps you track and report on key job data, such as budget versus actual, committed costs, and work-in-progress (WIP).
+- Construction companies seeking integrated job costing and accounting software: The program has a built-in job costing system that helps you track and report on key job data, such as budget vs actual, committed costs, and work-in-progress (WIP).

-- Construction companies that want to allocate equipment costs: Contractors can set equipment’s hourly or daily rates to apply to jobs and monitor equipment overhead expenses like repairs and maintenance.
+- Construction companies that need to allocate equipment costs: Contractors can set equipment’s hourly or daily rates to apply to jobs and monitor equipment overhead expenses like repairs and maintenance.